RECRUITING AREAS: Southwest Virginia (276 Area Code), Ohio, Pennsylvania, New York, New England

-Brendan O’Brien is in his fifth season as an assistant football coach at Washington and Lee.
-He currently serves as the team's defensive coordinator and linebackers coach after working with the defensive backs and special teams units the past three years.
+Brendan O’Brien is in his ninth season as an assistant football coach at Washington and Lee.
+He currently serves as the team's defensive coordinator and defensive backs coach.

 O’Brien came to W&L from Bowdoin College, where he served as assistant football coach and recruiting coordinator during the 2008 season.
 O’Brien worked with the safeties, kickers and was the special teams coordinator, helping the Polar Bears to a 4-4 overall record.
 He was also an athletic department admissions liaison, working with all 31 Bowdoin sports in their recruiting efforts.